Orchid: Distribution and ecology

+Species interactions

 Some orchids, such as Neottia and Corallorhiza, lack chlorophyll, so are unable to photosynthesise.
 Instead, these species obtain energy and nutrients by parasitising soil fungi through the formation of orchid mycorrhizae.
 The fungi involved include those that form ectomycorrhizas with trees and other woody plants, parasites such as Armillaria, and saprotrophs.
 These orchids are known as myco-heterotrophs, but were formerly (incorrectly) described as saprophytes as it was believed they gained their nutrition by breaking down organic matter.
 While only a few species are achlorophyllous holoparasites, all orchids are myco-heterotrophic during germination and seedling growth, and even photosynthetic adult plants may continue to obtain carbon from their mycorrhizal fungi.
 The symbiosis is typically maintained throughout the lifetime of the orchid because they depend on the fungus for nutrients, sugars and minerals.

-However, some orchids have been found to switch fungal partners during extreme conditions.
+Orchids employ multiple forms of deception to attract pollinators.
+Some produce the aroma of nectar without providing the actual food reward.
+Others attract nematoceran gnats which feed on decaying fungi with the aroma of mushrooms.
+Others again produce the aroma of female insects, attracting male insects to attempt to copulate.
+In each case the orchid is pollinated by an insect that is deceived and that does not receive the expected reward.

 Uses

-Perfumery

-The scent of orchids is frequently analysed by perfumers (using headspace technology and gas-liquid chromatography/mass spectrometry) to identify potential fragrance chemicals.

 Horticulture

-The other important use of orchids is their cultivation for the enjoyment of the flowers.
-Most cultivated orchids are tropical or subtropical, but quite a few that grow in colder climates can be found on the market.
-Temperate species available at nurseries include Ophrys apifera (bee orchid), Gymnadenia conopsea (fragrant orchid), Anacamptis pyramidalis (pyramidal orchid) and Dactylorhiza fuchsii (common spotted orchid).

-Orchids of all types have also often been sought by collectors of both species and hybrids.
-Many hundreds of societies and clubs worldwide have been established.
-These can be small, local clubs, or larger, national organisations such as the American Orchid Society.
-Both serve to encourage cultivation and collection of orchids, but some go further by concentrating on conservation or research.

-The term "botanical orchid" loosely denotes those small-flowered, tropical orchids belonging to several genera that do not fit into the "florist" orchid category.
-A few of these genera contain enormous numbers of species.
-Some, such as Pleurothallis and Bulbophyllum, contain approximately 1700 and 2000 species, respectively, and are often extremely vegetatively diverse.
-The primary use of the term is among orchid hobbyists wishing to describe unusual species they grow, though it is also used to distinguish naturally occurring orchid species from horticulturally created hybrids.
+Many orchid species and hybrids are cultivated for their flowers.
+Most of these are tropical or subtropical, needing to be grown indoors in temperate zones, but some such as species of Cypripedium and Dactylorhiza can be grown outdoors in temperate climates.
+Several thousand new cultivated orchid hybrids are registered each year.

+A large number of societies and clubs for orchid growers are run in countries in all continents except Antarctica.
+National societies include the Orchid Society of Great Britain and the American Orchid Society.
 New orchids are registered with the International Orchid Register, maintained by the Royal Horticultural Society.
+An annual festival of orchids is held in February every year at the Royal Botanic Gardens, Kew.

+Flavours and aromas

+The dried seed pods of one orchid genus, Vanilla (especially Vanilla planifolia), are commercially important as a flavouring in baking, for perfume manufacture and aromatherapy.

+The scent of orchids is frequently analysed by perfumers using headspace technology, gas-liquid chromatography, and mass spectrometry to identify potential fragrance chemicals.

 Food

-The dried seed pods of one orchid genus, Vanilla (especially Vanilla planifolia), are commercially important as a flavouring in baking, for perfume manufacture and aromatherapy.